TheMaster1127/TheMaster1127/README.md

 Additionally, I can handle web automation and web scraping tasks for Windows users.
 I can create GUI applications using AutoHotkey and automate repetitive tasks, including web automation with JavaScript for tasks on the browser.

 * 🌍  I'm based in Bulgaria but willing to work remotely.
-* ✉️  ou can contact me via [Email](mailto:themastereleven1111@gmail.com) or on Discord where my username is themaster1127.
+* ✉️  You can contact me via [Email](mailto:themastereleven1111@gmail.com) or on Discord where my username is themaster1127

 <a href="https://www.github.com/TheMaster1127" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/TheMaster1127?logo=github&style=for-the-badge&color=3382ed&labelColor=000000" /></a>